Edition I · MMXXVI · Strictly By Invitation

 Sustainable Operations

-Alignment of technical, operational and certification standards between Europe and Iberoamérica.
+Alignment of technical, operational and certification standards across maritime jurisdictions.
 Next-Generation Technologies for Zero-Impact Maritime Operations and the balance between tourism, operations and conservation.

 — 03 —